 - 6. Prepare journal entries to record petty cash fund transactions and prepare a basic bank reconciliation. - 7.
 Estimate accounts receivable uncollectibles using methods based on sales and accounts receivable. - 8.
 Prepare journal entries to account for temporary investments and explain how lower of cost or market is reported on such investments. - 9.
-Calculate the cost and record the purchase of plant assets; calculate amortization by the straight-line, units-of-production and declining balance methods as well as account for the disposal or exchange of capital assets. - Explain the different forms of business organization and explain the advantages, disadvantages and organization of corporations. - 11.
+Calculate the cost and record the purchase of plant assets; calculate amortization by the straight-line, units-of-production and declining balance methods as well as account for the disposal or exchange of capital assets. - 10.
+Explain the different forms of business organization and explain the advantages, disadvantages and organization of corporations. - 11.
 Record the issuance of corporate shares and explain the characteristics of common and preferred shares and distribute dividends between common and preferred shares. - 12.
 Prepare basic financial statements analysis including: horizontal, vertical, and common size financial statements as well as be able to compute standard financial ratios used for decision making.

-Course Content Verification I verify that the content of this course outline is current.
-K/ form June 30, 2005 Keith Lownie, Hipl.T., CA, CFP, CIM Instructor I verify that this course outline has been reviewed.
-Date Date I verify that this course outline complies with BCIT policy.
-Que 30/0) Tim Edwards, Dipl.T., MBA, CMA Associate Dean Date
+Course Content Verification

+I verify that the content of this course outline is current.

+Matthew Haussmann, B.Com., MBA, CMA Instructor

+August 31, 2006

+Date

+I verify that this course outline has been reviewed.

+I verify that this course outling complies with BCIT policy.

+Tim Edwards, Dipl.T., MBA, CMA

+Associate Dean

+Date